mr-zero-03/mr-zero-03/README.md

 <3 I love **C** and **PHP** 🐘.

 ### MindDevs:
-At Mind Devs we develop the future by teaching programming to the young people.
+At MindDevs we develop the future by teaching programming to the young people.

 <!-- ###### My Page: https://danielperez.coderdojo.com.co/ -->
 ###### MindDevs: https://minddevs.com/